rJefferyXie/Pathfinding-Visualizer/README.md

 * You can run the program by running visualizer.py!

 ## Features <a name="features"></a>
-Five Unique Pathfinding Algorithms
+* Five Unique Pathfinding Algorithms
    * A* Search
    * Dijkstras Algorithm
    * Greedy Best First Search
    * Breadth First Search
    * Depth First Search

-A real time visualization where you can see how each of the different pathfinding algorithms work.
+* A real time visualization where you can see how each of the different pathfinding algorithms work.

-The ability to construct your own mazes / obstacles for the pathfinding algorithm.
+* The ability to construct your own mazes / obstacles for the pathfinding algorithm.
   * Can also create weighted nodes for weighted algorithms!

-A results display that shows the following information after each successful completion (only updates if a path was found).
+* A results display that shows the following information after each successful completion (only updates if a path was found).
   * The name of the algorithm.
   * The total cost of the solution (sum of all node weights from the path that was found).
   * The time in seconds taken to find the path.
   * The number of nodes that were visited / searched.

-A toggleable speed that you can change before / during the running of an algorithm.
+* A toggleable speed that you can change before / during the running of an algorithm.

 ## Controls <a name="controls"></a>
-Left click to place a node.
+* Left click to place a node.
    * Your first click will be the start node.
 (Green)
    * Your second click will be the end node.
 (Red)
    * After start and end are defined, your next clicks will place walls or weights.
    * Press the "w" key along with left click to place a weighted node with cost = 9 (normal nodes cost 1).
    * Hold left click and move mouse to place multiple nodes at once.

-Left click on any algorithm to select it, and you can toggle the speed of the algorithm by clicking on the speed button.
+* Left click on any algorithm to select it, and you can toggle the speed of the algorithm by clicking on the speed button.
   * Options available for speed: (Slow, Medium, Fast)

-Right click on a node to reset it.
+* Right click on a node to reset it.
    * Hold right click and move mouse to reset multiple nodes at once.

-Press the "c" key to reset the board.
+* Press the "c" key to reset the board.

-Press the spacebar key to start the search after choosing a pathfinding algorithm.
+* Press the spacebar key to start the search after choosing a pathfinding algorithm.

+## Future Implementations <a name="future"></a>
+* A maze generator (recursive divison..?)
+* Let the user search from a variety of different heuristics.
+  * Will likely need to change my neighbourhood definition from a 4 neighbourhood adjacency to 8 adjacency
+* Implement more algorithms (bidirectional bfs, ida*, swarm, etc)

 ## Extra Information <a name="extra"></a>
 **A Star Search**